tencent cloud

 KEYS

-The Python client of the open-source community has certain defects in message production, resulting in an uneven load distribution among different queues of the same topic.
+The Python client of the current open-source community has certain defects in producing messages, resulting in unbalanced loads between different queues of the same topic.
 For details, see Defect Details.

 Step 3: Consuming Messages

-Create, compile, and execute a consumption message program.
+Create, compile, and run a message consumption program.

 import time